lqhuang/blog/notes/2023-05-07-another-two-cents-about-the-current-scala-situation.md

 Here are some notes about what ecosystem matters in Scala? @rssh, @alexelcu,
 @dspiewak, even @odersky commented to talk about their thoughts.

-@rssh and @odersky both thought effect system is all of Scala, @alexelcu 和
+@rssh and @odersky both thought effect system is all of Scala, @alexelcu and
-@dspiewak 认为 Effect System 是现在 Scala 生态中最为重要的一环.
+@dspiewak consider Effect System is almost the most important one of Scala eco system.

-Damn, They're all right. 他们不是矛盾的, 他们只是从不同的角度看到了不同的东西, 这就是一体多面性吗.
+They are all right, and they are not contradictory.
+They just see different things from different perspectives.

-有一个非常值得注意的观点是
+One very noteworthy point is

 > Pure Scala implementation with different backend